 Ghee and butter have similar nutritional compositions and culinary properties, although there are a few differences.

-Calories and Nutrients
+Calories and nutrients

 Both contain nearly 100% of calories from fat.

 However, ghee is completely free of the milk sugar lactose and the milk protein casein, whereas butter contains small amounts of each.
-For people who have allergies or sensitivities to these dairy components, ghee is clearly the better choice.

 Heating ghee also appears to produce much less of the toxic compound acrylamide than heating vegetable and seed oils.